TUM-AVS/F1TENTH-Auxiliaries/F1TENTH - f1tenth_system with 3D Livox LiDAR/README.md

 - Jetson Orin Nano 8GB Development Kit
 - Jetpack 5.1.2

-**Upcoming:**
-- We plan to release a small test dataset from the Livox LiDAR sensor in May 2025, allowing teams to evaluate performance prior to receiving their sensors.
+You can find videos demonstrating the raw LiDAR data as well as 3D SLAM performance, as well as 3 rosbags via the following link: [TUM SyncAndShare](https://syncandshare.lrz.de/getlink/fiCk878yuz8FvFnavZWunU/Livox_LiDAR)

 ## Setup
-1. 3D print the Livox mounting plate: [STL File](https://www.livoxtech.com/de/mid-360).
+1. 3D print the Livox mounting plate: [STL File](https://github.com/TUM-AVS/F1TENTH-Auxiliaries/tree/main/F1TENTH%20-%20CAD%20Files/Livox%20MID-360%20Adapter%20Plate).
 2. Attach the LiDAR to the platform, using the screws included in the MID-360 package.
 3. Press 4 M3 Hex Nuts into the respective places on the platform.
 4. Use 4 M3x16mm screw to mount the platform and the LiDAR on the F1Tenth platform.